A computational model of twisted elastic ribbons: End-to-End Twisting

-At least seven distinct deformation modes have been experimentally observed \cite{chopin_helicoids_2013,chopin_roadmap_2014,chopin_tensional_2022}.
-These modes are arranged in a three-dimensional (3D) phase space with axes of sheet thickness $h$, normalized twist angle $\eta$, and normalized longitudinal load $T$ (note that other dimensional and physical properties such as aspect ratio and Young's modulus are absorbed in the normalized quantities, explained further in Table \ref{tab:variables}).
+The ribbon's deformation modes are arranged in a three-dimensional (3D) phase space with axes of sheet thickness $h$, normalized twist angle $\eta$, and normalized longitudinal load $T$ (note that other dimensional and physical properties such as aspect ratio and Young's modulus are absorbed in the normalized quantities, explained further in Table \ref{tab:variables}).
 By fixing the thickness, one can take a 2D slice of this phase space with the remaining variables being the applied load and the twist angle.

-Inspired by the variety of ribbon deformation modes and the careful tuning necessary to find them all, we set out to test our computational model's ability to reproduce all the physically observed deformation modes using our simulated ribbons.
-By adjusting only the total load applied to the ribbon along the longitudinal axis ($T$) and the twist angle ($\eta$), we indeed find all the experimentally observed morphologies, as displayed in Fig.~\ref{fig:phases}.

-Moreover, we have reproduced a slice of the ribbon deformation phase space at a fixed $h = \SI{127}{\micro\meter}$.
+We have fixed the thickness at $h = \SI{127}{\micro\meter}$ in order to recreate a slice of the ribbon deformation phase space that was probed experimentally by Chopin et al.\@~\cite{chopin_helicoids_2013}.
 Throughout the slow twist, we extract the angles $\eta$ at which the primary instability, any secondary instabilities, and moments of self-contact occur.
 The primary instability could be either longitudinal or transverse buckling ($\eta_{\text{lon}}$ or $\eta_{\text{tran}}$); in the former case the ribbon will undergo a secondary transverse buckling instability at a higher twist angle ($\eta_{\text{tran}}$).
-If twisted far enough, ribbons will reach self-contact ($\eta_{\text{sc}}$) for any non-zero tension.
+If twisted far enough, ribbons will reach self-contact ($\eta_{\text{sc}}$).
 All of these transitions are plotted in Fig.~\ref{fig:phase_diagram}, and the longitudinal instability scales with a dependence on $T$ and an offset related to the ribbon's thickness, presented in Eq.~\eqref{eq:lon_buckling}.
 The transverse instability also has a dependence on $T$, and additional dependences on the dimensions of the ribbon, shown in Eq.~\eqref{eq:tran_buckling}.
+The crossover tension $T^*$ indicates the primary instability switching from longitudinal buckling to transverse buckling.
+(Modes shown in Fig.~\ref{fig:phases}a-e fall within this slice of the phase space, whereas the varied aspect ratio and thickness of modes Fig.~\ref{fig:phases}f,g place these examples in different slices of the 3D phase space.)